 Unit 3: Programming Project.
 This coursework project involves the analysis of a problem, design of a solution, development of the solution and an evaluation.

-Unit3: Programming Project course work—20% of total A-Level
+Unit 3: Programming Project course work —20% of the total A Level

 Future Career Progression